mimblewimble/grin/doc/merkle.md

 *Read this in other languages:[Korean](merkle_KR.md)*

-MimbleWimble is designed for users to verify the state of the system given only pruned data.
+Mimblewimble is designed for users to verify the state of the system given only pruned data.
 To achieve this goal, all transaction data is committed to the blockchain by means of Merkle trees which should support efficient updates and serialization even when pruned.